enbochen/mean-reversion-backtest/README.md

 - Performance is not the focus of this task, but it should be some kind of more efficient way than iteration loop(e.g vectorized calculation?)

-- looking forward to hearing feedbacks and more improvement ideas :)
+- Looking forward to hearing feedbacks and more improvement ideas :)